All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

 All violations of the policies, laws, and codes will be subject to the UWG conduct process, in addition to local and state judicial processes when applicable.

-Georgia state law forbids the consumption or possession of alcoholic beverages by persons under the age of 21.
-Therefore, all alcohol is strictly prohibited in residence hall rooms where all contracted students are under the age of 21.
+Georgia state law forbids the consumption or possession of alcoholic beverages by persons under the age of twenty-one (21).

 Behavior that may not be specified within the Student Code of Conduct, including, but not limited to: water/shaving cream fights (pranks), non-compliance with a request from a HRL staff member, etc. will not be tolerated and could result in conduct action and dismissal from University Housing.
 Unwelcome and offensive language may result in conduct action if it is so severe, pervasive, and objectively offensive that it denies or limits an individual’s ability to work, or to participate in or benefit from an educational program or activity.

 In accordance with fire safety practices, exterior doors to chapter houses are to be kept closed at all times.
 Exceptions will be made for certain situations including: University cleaning, move-in/out weekend, approved and registered social events, and/or with the The Village Housing staff (GV Manager, RLC, or other full-time staff) approved.

 *Fire and Safety Equipment (Section 9.00 of Student Code)

 Fire Safety Equipment includes but is not limited to: any vehicle, tool, equipment, water supply, or other instruments or facilities used in the detection, reporting, suppression, or extinguishment of a fire.

 All residents are required by state law to evacuate any building in which the fire alarm is sounding.